 You might have read our previous article, detailing how to build a 4 GPU Litecoin mining rig, but maybe you don’t want to invest that much money in a rig just yet.
 No worries!
 In today’s post, I’ll show you how you can assemble your own 1,350+Kh/s Litecoin mining rig for under $1,000.
-As of the date this guide was updated (12/09/2013), a 2 GPU Litecoin mining rig like this, can generate roughly $350 USD worth of Litecoins per month and will cost you between $700-$900 to build.
+As of the date this guide was updated (1/6/2014), a 3 GPU Litecoin mining rig like this, can generate over $250 USD worth of Litecoins or $230 USD worth of Dogecoin per month.
 Click here, for a pre-configured calculator with the hash-rate and energy use for this Litecoin mining rig already entered.
 You’ll just have to enter your local power company rate to calculate your net profits.
 As you can see, using the best Litecoin mining hardware currently available on the market, we can build a fairly low risk investment in the future of crypto-currency.
 Let’s get started!

 Mining Hardware List

 Essentially, a Litecoin mining rig is a custom-built PC with parts chosen for maximum hash rates (determines how fast you can mine) and minimal overall cost.
 Here are the parts you’ll need to build this budget sub-$1,000 rig.